henzeb/enumhancer/docs/from.md

 ```
 Note: Under the hood it uses the Makers functionality, so you can use lower-
 and uppercase names, and you can also use [Mappers](mappers.md) that you have defined using
 the `mappers` method and the [Defaults](mappers.md).

-Be aware that those will not work
-if you have a backed enum
+Warning: Be aware that this feature will not work if you have a backed enum.
+Even when you use this trait,
+currently the original methods take precedence.